bgamari/ghc-wiki-import/trac-admin.md

-Once you're in interactive mode, you can also get help on specific commands or subsets of commands:
+Once you are in interactive mode, you can also get help on specific commands or subsets of commands: